Xu-Mj/sandcat-backend/README.md

 - **Group Message Sequencing**: The sequence for group messages is incremented at the consumer module, and we need to obtain the sequence in the WebSocket/mongoDB module.
 Is there a more effective way to do this?
 - **User Table Should Add Login Device Field**: There should be consideration to add a field for the login device to the user table, which is used to check if clients need to sync the friend list.
 - **Friendship Read Status**: we should delete the Friendship related message after user read it.
+- need to handle friendship/group operations while user desktop and mobile are both online
 - knock off desk from the mobile
 - delete minio file by period